HsiangHung/Machine_Learning_Note/Bayesian_Optimization/README.md

 The black dash line is the true object function we are looking for.
 The black solid line is mean of posterior.
 The purple region covers confidence intervals and defines upper/lower bounds.
 The green line denotes acquisition function.
 Our goal is to find the **maximum** of the true objective.

 @t=2, we have two trial observations `(x1, y1)` and `(x2, y2)`.
 With these two points, we can use **Gaussian Process** to infer the purple area.
 For next point, we look for **high-mean** regions (**exploitation**) and **high-variance** regions (**exploration**).
 So we only look regions where the objective is potentially higher than the right (say `(x2, y2)`), and as well as wide purple area.
 This corresponds to the maximum on acquisition function.
-Suppose we label the third point `x2` by the red triangle.
+Suppose we label the third point `x3` by the red triangle.

-@t=3, the uncertiantity of objective function nearby `x3` diminishes, so the purple area shrinks, and the bloack solid line moves closer to the dash line.
-Note meanwhile the acquisition function also drop. `(x2, y2)` still higher objective, so next step looks for it's right with wide purple area, with maximum acquisition function.
+@t=3, the uncertiantity of objective function nearby `x3` diminishes, so the purple area shrinks.
+Also the bloack solid line moves closer to the dash line, and the acquisition function also drops. `(x2, y2)` still higher objective, so next step looks for it's right with wide purple area, with maximum acquisition function.

 @t=4, now we can see the mean of posterior is close to the true objective line.